The need to print something is currently increasing. It is no surprise that printers have become a necessity in households, offices, and businesses.

 - Processing data: Digital data is converted into a graphical format, known as rasterization.

-- Preparing the printing medium: The printer pulls the printing medium, such as paper or other materials, for printing.
+- Preparing the printing medium: The device pulls the printing medium, such as paper or other materials, for printing.

 - Printing process: The machine prints according to the type of printer.
 For inkjet printers, small droplets of ink are sprayed onto the surface according to the data pattern.
 For laser printers, a pattern is created, and toner powder is applied and heated onto the print media.